Jomy10/JSDoc/README.md

 So, all files are stored in a folder called *doc*.
 The only required document inside of this folder is *document.xml*, this contains the structure of the document.
 The xsd file for this xml format can be found at [my website](https://jonaseveraert.be/js-doc/jsdml-language/simpleDoc.xsd).
 This is not required to read the jsdoc format, but it can be useful when manually writing this xml file.

+The doc folder is zipped.
+The extension of the resulting zip file will be replaced with *.jsdoc*.

 ### Detailed explanation of *document.xml*
 #### Structure